pucelle/ff/README.md

 ## About

-**ff** named from "Frequently-used Features", it's a small JavaScript utility library for web programming.
+**ff** named from "Frequently-used Functions", it's a small JavaScript utility library for Web or NodeJs programming.

+Every function work independently and have no dependency, so you can also copy one or some to your projects when required.

 ## Features